nestjs-mod/nestjs-mod-fullstack/steps/2024-08-20/en.md

 To run in the "Docker Compose" mode, the backend will be built as a Docker image, and the built-in static of the frontend will be transmitted via Nginx.

-The database is lifted via "Docker Compose".
+The database is start via "Docker Compose".

 ### 1. We install all the necessary packages and regenerate Prisma clients